hkarthik7/azure-devops-java-sdk/examples/AccountsApi.md

             // this functionality is not the part of Accounts api, it can be considered as a helper method to list the organizations
             // when we don't have access to Graph Api. accounts.getOrganizations();

+            // get a user profile
+            accounts.getProfile();

+            // get a user profile with id
+            accounts.getProfile("user-id");

         } catch (ConnectionException | AzDException e) {
             e.printStackTrace();